tjvantoll/articles/biometric/article.md

     <img src="ios-prompt.png" style="height: 500px; border: 1px solid black;">
 </div>

-When you answer **Yes**, you should be prompted to authenticate using a biometric sensor, and when that passes you should be redirected to the app’s home screen.
+When you answer **Yes**, you should be prompted to authenticate using a biometric sensor, and when that passes, you should get redirected to the app’s home screen.

 ![](ios-workflow.gif)